infinity0/msg-notes/causal/02-consistency.rst

 fully-acked at the same point for everyone, namely when a process delivers all the direct acks { min(by(r) |cap| des(m)) | r |in| recipients(m) }, des(m) being the descendant messages of m.
-Notice the similarity in structure to the definition of context(m) - one may think of these acks as a "future" context(m) which (if full-ack is reached) contains no |bot| values.
+Notice the similarity in structure to the definition of context(m) - one may think of these as a "future" context(m).
+If and when full-ack is reached, this will contain no |bot| values.

 .. digraph:: acks